 Game Trap – Governments of lost or dying economies offer residentship, passports, and nationality by showing gloomy pictures.
 These offerings are made against the capacity to make huge and significant investments in the country.
 This post is on the trap of money, focused on my own assumptions and experience.
-Understanding is driven purely from the perspective of my ability to correlate and reason about the offerings by various governments of different countries.
+Understanding is driven purely from the perspective of my ability to correlate and reason about the offerings by various governments in different countries.

 Now what’s next

 Rather than fooling foreigners, is there a possibility to support and recover economic graves?
 Maybe by adding flavors of mobile payments, low-cost cross-border remittances, electronic payments, and freedom from cash and real currency.
 It’s important to study the facts of the game, i.e., offerings, but if you’re presented with a real opportunity, don’t risk losing it.
 But taking the time required to complete due diligence is needed before any such big commitment.

 Back to our main topic: why do we get such tasteless dreams wrapped in colorful and glittery wrappers?
 This article identifies a few countries in dire straits and the problems they face.
 When it comes to dream sellers, they are on the top seller list (I can’t say how many buyers are there).